GoogleCloudPlatform/compute-image-packages/README.md

     `startup-script-url`) a URL is executed first.
 *   The exit status of a metadata script is logged after completed execution.

-## Network Setup

-A network setup service runs on boot and enables all associated network interfaces.
-Network interfaces are specified by MAC address in instance metadata.

 ## Configuration

 Users of Google provided images may configure the guest environment behaviors